-Managing spend is a bit like watching the fog roll in over the city: you know the expenses are there, you just can’t see them.
+Managing employee spend is a bit like watching the fog roll in over the city: you know the expenses are there, you just can’t see them.
 There’s a reason reconciliation and expense report processing are not high on the list of accounts payable's favorite activities: getting its arms around employee spending is a challenge.

 The first step in managing tail spend: